matias-hhh/carma/README.md

 And we have a view ready.
 Note that each view item has to consist of a single container, and the container needs an attribute ``view-item``, which need to have a unique value.

+##Initialization

 To initialize the view, we need to initialize the class.
-View-class needs one parameter, a ``rootNodeId``, which is an existant id somewhere on the pages HTML-code:
+View-class needs one parameter, a ``rootNodeId``, which is an existant id somewhere on the pages HTML-code.
+The root node acts as a container where the view "roots" itself, and outputs all it's view items.

 HTML